TwoFacesParanormal/pss/README.md

 <p class="">This device simplifies the process of identifying and cataloging sensor data that unseen entities may influence in response to questions or commands.
 Alerts occur  when a sensor value (such as temperature or motion) changes quickly, while ignoring gradual changes and drift.
 Multiple auto-zeroing &amp; auto-calibrating external sensors are available, as well as a built-in high-sensitivity accelerometer for movement detection (able to detect the slightest touch).
 A bright red LED blinks and the unit makes distinct beep sounds when a sensor reading exceeds the alert threshold.
 Sensor history is continuously reflected in on-screen histograms.
-Real-time alerts and log data from multiple units can be gathered simultaneously via one mobile device, even letting you remotely change settings, with your choice of general-purpose Bluetooth apps.
-Firmware updates over wifi through a web interface.</p>
+Real-time alerts and log data from multiple units can be gathered simultaneously via one laptop or tablet.
+Give them each names, even remotely change settings, with our <a href="https://twofacesparanormal.com/pssbt/index.html">NEW Bluetooth Web App.</a> Firmware also updates over wifi through an easy web interface.</p>